saryninc-Chorus/imole-nexus-research/README.md

 - **OSF:** [https://osf.io/gtb9e/](https://osf.io/gtb9e/)
 - **ORCID:** [0009-0008-9784-5478](https://orcid.org/0009-0008-9784-5478)

+- ## 💬 Feedback & Collaboration

+We welcome your feedback and collaboration!
+Please visit our [GitHub Discussions](https://github.com/yourusername/imole-nexus-research/discussions) to share your thoughts, ask questions, or propose improvements.

 ---

 *“We are not here to inherit the Earth.
 We are here to heal it.”*